About

 I'm committed to guiding you on this transformative journey of building a positive relationship with your dog.
 Achieving long-term results requires consistency & effort.
 I'm here to provide expert support every step of the way.

-Leah's journey into the world of dog training isn't just a career choice; it's a calling that stems from a deep and abiding love for animals and their people.
+My journey into the world of dog training isn't just a career choice; it's a calling that stems from a deep and abiding love for animals and their people.

 MYTH #1: